Canny the Robot

 Sketchwrite is an online sketchbook that allows for both line-based text and freely placed drawings to be integrated without explicit anchor points.
 Notes are initially private, but can be publicly shared, forked, and modified when desired.
 Sketchwrite works across all web-capable devices and supports native touch, mouse, and keyboard inputs depending on the user's device capabilities.

-See a video overview of Sketchwrite or check out an archived note.
+See a video overview of Sketchwrite or

 + More information about this project...